 b) without specifying any terms or period of repayments.

 iv) The Company does not have benami property held in its name.
-No proceeding have been initiated on or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the relevant Rules made thereunder.
+No proceeding has been initiated on or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the relevant Rules made thereunder.

 v) The Company has been sanctioned working capital limit from bank and financial institutions on the basis of security of term deposits held by the Company as at the balance sheet date.
 Hence, the reporting in relation to the quarterly / monthly returns and the statements filed by the Company with such banks and financial institutions are in agreeements with the books of accounts of the Company is not applicable.